Install

-The user interface allows to run and edit pipelines.
-It is used through the browser, but doesn’t need to be installed on a web server.
-This can all happen locally.
-The code for the scripts, however, is not edited through the UI but rather with a standard text editor such as VS Code or RStudio.
+The user interface allows the user to run and edit pipelines.
+You can access BON in a Box through the browser, but it accesses your local pipeline repository.
+The code for the scripts, however, is not edited through the UI but rather with a standard code editor such as VS Code or RStudio.

 Video tutorial